Roof Replacement Companies in Long Beach, CA

 - Fiber cement – this material is a blend of wood fiber, clay and concrete.
 It’s durable, fireproof, and has a life span of between 20 – 30 years.
 While the tiles contain cement, they are not as heavy as the standard concrete tile and doesn’t require the type of roof needed to support additional weight.
 These work with most architectural styles and they’re recyclable.

-- Metal roofs made of copper, aluminum, or stainless steel are also recyclable.
+- Metal roofs made of coppe roofing shingles, aluminum, or stainless steel are also recyclable.
 They provide excellent durability and solar reflectance resulting in cooler interiors.
 The material is light and extremely weather resistant.
 Homes with a ranch or contemporary style are also candidates for metal roofs.
 Metal roofing lasts up to 50 years.

-- Clay and Concrete tiles are the heaviest of the roofing materials and require a roofing frame.
+- Clay tile roofs and Concrete tile roofing are the heaviest of the roofing materials and require a roofing frame.
 They are non-combustible, durable, reflect 50% of the sun’s rays, and are available in an array of light colors.
 You’ll see this type of roofing on homes featuring a European, Mediterranean, or Mission house style.

 - Asphalt shingles are on an estimated 75% of homes in the U.S. The shingles are available in many colors, are easy to install, and cost less; but, they have a shorter life span, 15 – 30 years, and the material is not environmentally friendly or recyclable.
 They can be installed on most any type of architectural style.